a

 Arthur showed a leather family photo album which had been given to his grandparents as a wedding gift on 4th January 1893

-Bev Pratt shared with members a tribute to her brother, Clive Luckman, who had died recently written by Stephen Hawke, the current President of the Genealogical Society of Victoria.
+Bev Pratt shared with members a tribute to her brother, Clive Luckman, who had died recently written by Stephen Hawke, the current President of the Genealogical

 Keith Lanyon showed an old photographic negative on glass originally thought to be of Keith’s great, great grandfather produced by the Collodion Process